 Snack 1: Watermelon and Brazil nuts.
 Now the thing is, my son is obsessed with watermelon.
 As a mother I feel like he is only getting in tiny amounts of calories through this watery fruit.
 So I made a Brazil nut powder and served that too on the side.
 This way he is taking in some healthy fats along with the watermelon.
-It helps to offer nuts your child enjoys.

 Lunch: Dal, rice, cabbage and okra sabzi.

 Snack 2: 2 hard-boiled quail eggs and oranges.